 All full-time CCA students are required to have comprehensive health insurance coverage while enrolled at California College of the Arts.
-CCA's student health insurance coverage for the 2022-23 academic year is provided through an Aetna PPO plan.
+CCA's student health insurance coverage for the 2023-24 academic year is provided through the Aetna PPO plan.

 Waiving CCA's student health insurance